asantill68/Review2022/README.md

 HTML, Tags, CSS, CSS Reset, Selectors (element, class, id)

 Lesson02:
-Semantics - element gives content on the page meaning and structure;
+semantics - element gives content on the page meaning and structure;
-div and span 's do not hold any semantic value; they are containgers for CSS div is a block while span is more for inline content Block Elements start a new line
-InLine Elements do not
-Text-based Elements: H1 to H6, p, strong, bold b, emphasis em and italics i elements Structure based elements (block): header, nav, article, section, aside and footer header outlines the heading of a segment or page and is not to be used as an h element nav is for navigation links on a page to other pages or sections of the website article is to identify a section of independent, self-contained content
+div and span 's do not hold any semantic value; they are containgers for CSS div is a block while span is more for inline content block Elements start a new line inLine Elements do not text-based Elements: H1 to H6, p, strong, bold b, emphasis em and italics i elements structure based elements (block): header, nav, article, section, aside and footer header outlines the heading of a segment or page and is not to be used as an h element nav is for navigation links on a page to other pages or sections of the website article is to identify a section of independent, self-contained content